a3r0id/discord-twitter-webhook/README.md

 # twitter-webhook-discord
-A simple daemon script that listens for/forwards Tweets from one or multiple users to one or multiple Discord Webhooks.
+A simple daemon program that listens for/forwards Tweets from one or multiple users to one or multiple Discord Webhooks.
 (UNOFFICIAL)

 ## Updates